B. David Ridpath

 The study of intercollegiate athletics administration, governance, rules compliance with an emphasis on student athlete academic achievement and graduation rates.
 Also study the ethics and components of the NCAA legislative, enforcement, and governance process.
 Also support the Ralph and Luci Schey Sales Centre and Center for Sports Administration with Sales and Sponsorship Research.

-Assistant Professor of Sports Administration, Ohio University, 2006-Present
+Associate Professor of Sports Administration, Ohio University and Kahandas Nandola Professor of Sport Management, 2006-Present

 Assistant Professor of Sports Management, Mississippi State University, 2004-2006